EggshellBoom/TRINA_HeadControl/README.md

 After, connect the U2D2 chip to power using the power adaptor included.

-To get the cameras' images, connect both cameras to the computer using 2 USB Type-C cables.
-One extra cable is provided for each type.
+To get the cameras' images, connect both cameras to the computer using one USB Type-C cable and one micro USB cable.

 ## Software Setup